-Central Lakes College endorses and implements a policy of equal opportunity in employment and admission to its programs and services for all persons regardless of race, color, religion, national origin, ancestry, sex/gender, marital status, age, disability and status as a disabled veteran or sexual orientation.
+Central Lakes College endorses and implements a policy of equal opportunity in employment and admission to its programs and services for all persons regardless of race, color, religion, national origin, ancestry, sex/gender, marital status, age, disability, and status as a disabled veteran or sexual orientation.

 Reasonable accommodations and support for students with disabilities are available.

-Hate Crime Statistics for 2015, 2016, and 2017
+Hate Crime Statistics for 2021, 2022, and 2023

-The statistics below have been classified as "Hate Crimes" and are compliant in accordance with the definitions used in the Hate Crime Statistics Act.
-Hate crimes are defined as crimes in which the victim is intentionally selected because of their actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability of the victim.
+The statistics below have been classified as "Hate Crimes" and are compliant with the definitions used in the Hate Crime Statistics Act.
+Hate crimes are crimes in which the victim is intentionally selected because of their actual or perceived race, gender, religion, national origin, sexual orientation, gender identity, ethnicity, or disability.
 Such statistics shall not identify victims of crimes or persons accused of crimes.
 The following are considered reportable Hate Crimes when the offense was motivated by bias: